In Memory of Sister Jeanne Elizabeth Dwyer RSJ (1935 – 2022)

 Joseph's Corner was established as a not-for-profit charitable organisation in response to the community’s need for free counselling and support for families and friends of those living with alcohol or drug addiction.
 It has been incorporated under the Associations Incorporation Act and the Board of Management meets monthly.
 Joseph’s Corner’s head office is located in Yarraville.

-Sr Jeanne Dwyer oversees the daily running of all operations and services of the organisation, including the volunteers, counsellors and administration staff.
+Sr Jeanne Dwyer was committed to the daily running of all operations and services of the organisation, including the volunteers, counsellors and administration staff.

-To operate successfully Joseph’s Corner relies on volunteers to assist with administrative duties and the general running of the three counselling sites in Yarraville, Hoppers Crossing and Laverton, as well as the operation of “Merrijig”, the Opportunity Shop.
+To operate successfully Joseph’s Corner relies on volunteers to assist with administrative duties and the general running of the two counselling sites in Yarraville and Hoppers Crossing.

-To fund the running costs of the three counselling centres and to finance the employment of the counsellors, Joseph’s Corner relies totally on donations, fundraising and profits from Merrijig.
-It is a yearly challenge to operate Joseph’s Corner, as donations and funds raised from Merrijig and fundraising activities are unpredictable and uncertain.
+To fund the running costs of the counselling centres and to finance the employment of the counsellors, Joseph’s Corner relies totally on donations and fundraising.
+It is a yearly challenge to operate Joseph’s Corner, as donations and funds raised from fundraising activities are unpredictable and uncertain.

 To provide support to families in stress and crisis.